ngrok/ngrok-docs/docs/guides/using-tls-mutual-authentication.md

 #### Enable mTLS on Edge ####

 * From within the [ngrok dashboard](https://dashboard.ngrok.com), navigate to [**Cloud Edge** --> **Edges**](https://dashboard.ngrok.com/cloud-edge/edges) and select your existing Edge or click on + New Edge to create either a HTTPs or TLS edge.
-* Within the Edges configuration, select the **Mutual TLS** module and select **Begin Setup**
+* Within the Edges configuration, select the **Mutual TLS** module and click **Begin Setup**
-* Click **Attach Authority**, select the previously uplodaed CA and click **Attach 1 Certificate Authority**, and the click **Save**.
+* Click **Attach Authority**, select the previously uploaded CA and click **Attach 1 Certificate Authority**, and then click **Save**.

 ## **Testing mTLS**
 To test that mTLS is working correctly, first try to access without specifying your client cert.
-An error will be returned without being able to access the endpoint.<br></br>
+A certificate error will be returned denying access to the endpoint.<br></br>
 ```bash
 curl https://<your_ngrok_endpoint>/
 ```

 Now let's specify the client certificate and key when accessing the site.
-This will be successful verifying the mTLS is protecting you endpoint.<br></br>
+This will be successful verifying that mTLS is protecting your endpoint.<br></br>
 ```bash
 curl --cert ngrokclient.crt --key ngrokclient.key https://<your_ngrok_endpoint>/
 ```